 I researched the ingredients in the majority of readily available pet food and decided to find healthier choices for our animals.
 Each of our animals has required different dietary needs over the span of their lifetime.
 We have shared our lives with 30 unique animal friends over the past 6 decades.
 With the exception of one that came from the humane society, 3 that were our puppies, the remaining 26 found our home on their own, or were found as strays on the street.
 Some have had serious skin and digestive issues, some were picky eaters, and others ate everything they were given.

-To simplify your choices, make sure the first ingredient is meat, NOT meal, no sugar, chemicals or preservatives.
+To simplify your choices, make sure the first ingredient is meat, NOT meal, and without sugar, chemicals or preservatives.

 Our Animal’s Food Journey

 In the late 1980’s our animal family included 5 large dogs, 9 cats and we fed them a popular canned food.
-The amount of cans to recycle each week was too much and we decided to experiment making their food to decrease our recycling.
+The amount of cans we recycled each week was excessive and we decided to experiment making their food to decrease our recycling.
 We experimented with several recipes before we found one that they all enjoyed.
 For the next 5 years we continued to make their food and they loved it.
 We became aware of organic brands and decided to see what a difference it would make.
 For the next few years we tested several organic brands of canned, and dry which worked well with our work schedules.
 Then we switched to frozen raw which they ate for 3 years.